 In and of itself, anxiety is a natural and critical response to any dangers posed to our welfare, helping us recognize threats in a timely way so we can find a way to deal with the issues surrounding them appropriately.
 However, let’s be real, it is not that easy to manage all of the anxieties that can plague us in our modern lifestyle.

 Cannabis is available in a variety of forms, from traditional smoking to tinctures, edibles, patches, mouth sprays and oils.
-It is still considered preferable to derive any medicinal benefits from the whole plant than it is an isolated compound within it, as it is believed that there is a synergy when THC, CBD, other cannabinoids and the terpenes work together, this is known as the ‘entourage effect’.
-There are over 80 cannabinoids in cannabis and each strain has a distinct outcome.
-CBD is just one of them, and it is a non-psychotropic effect, yet has a calming effect.
-It does however cross the blood brain barrier, therefore, it is psycho active.
+It is still considered preferable to derive any medicinal benefits from the whole plant than it is from an isolated compound within it, as it is believed that there is a synergy when THC, CBD, other cannabinoids and the terpenes work together, this is known as the "entourage effect."
+There are over 80 cannabinoids in cannabis and each compound has a distinct outcome.
+CBD is just one of them, and it has a non-psychotropic effect, yet has a calming effect.
 CBD is rising in popularity mostly because it seems to provide a natural protection against the marijuana high.

-When it comes to medical treatment, it is also been shown to be anti-inflammatory, anti-depressant, anti-nauseate and anti-epileptic, some research even suggests it may have some some success in reducing cancerous tumors because of its powerful anti-oxidant effect.
-It is little known to mainstream society at this point, but CBD oil is also used to treat post traumatic stress disorder, multiple sclerosis, fibromyalgia, diabetes, Chohn’s disease and even schizophrenia.
+When it comes to medical treatment, it is also been shown to be anti-inflammatory, anti-depressant, anti-nauseate and anti-epileptic, some research even suggests it may have some success in reducing cancerous tumors because of its powerful antioxidant effect.
+It is little known to mainstream society at this point, but CBD oil is also used to treat post-traumatic stress disorder, multiple sclerosis, fibromyalgia, diabetes, Crohn’s disease and even schizophrenia.
 On the less extreme side, CBD functions as a sleep aid, muscle relaxant and a sedative, which is likely what appeals to mothers who use CBD oils.

 The reality is, moms everywhere are embracing CBD oil in order to cope and reduce their anxiety levels and/or decrease issues such as migraines and insomnia.
 It is time to support the research and data surrounding CBD oil and understand the benefits of its natural therapeutic qualities.
 Let’s face it, when moms are happy, the world is a better place!